Chart Color Schemes

 Health performance in Jimboomba is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Jimboomba faces significant health challenges, as indicated by AreaSearch's assessment in April 2021.
-The area has a considerably higher prevalence of common health conditions compared to the average, with older age cohorts experiencing this to an even greater extent.
+Jimboomba faces significant health challenges, as per AreaSearch's assessment in June 2021.
+The area has a notably higher prevalence of common health conditions compared to averages, with this trend more pronounced among older age groups.

-Only approximately 51% (~4,771 people) of Jimboomba's total population has private health cover, which is lower than Greater Brisbane's rate of 55.8%.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 9.1 and 8.4% of residents respectively, while 67.8% claim to be completely clear of medical ailments compared to 69.2% across Greater Brisbane.
-Working-age residents in Jimboomba show a higher prevalence of chronic health conditions than average.
-As of April 2021, 14.5% of Jimboomba's residents are aged 65 and over (1,363 people).
-Health outcomes among seniors present some challenges, although they rank lower nationally compared to the broader population.
+Only approximately 51% (~5,035 people) of Jimboomba's population has private health cover, lower than Greater Brisbane's 55.8%.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 9.1 and 8.4% of residents respectively, compared to 67.8% who claim no medical ailments.
+This is slightly lower than Greater Brisbane's 69.2%.
+Working-age residents show a higher-than-average prevalence of chronic health conditions.
+The area has 14.3% (1,418 people) of residents aged 65 and over, with health outcomes among seniors presenting some challenges but ranking lower nationally compared to the broader population.

 Frequently Asked Questions - Health